Freshwater Programme: Conserving freshwater fish and ecosystems

 FESO: Femmes SolidairesFemmes Solidaires (FESO), is a coalition of 24 women’s groups from across the DRC advocating for equal energy access and the democratic participation of women in Congolese society.
 FESO ha

-IUCN Freshwater Biodiversity UnitThe Freshwater Biodiversity Unit of the International Union for the Conservation of Nature (IUCN) is working to raise the profile of freshwater biodiversity.
-Hidden beneath the surface, fr
+IUCN Freshwater Biodiversity UnitThe Freshwater Biodiversity Unit of the International Union for the Conservation of Nature (IUCN) is working to inform and promote the conservation of freshwater species through providing

 SHOAL: Conserving freshwater fish